finch04/finch04/README.md

 Outside of coding, I enjoy thinking about life, people, and society.

-↓If you have thoughts on computer science or would like to know more about me, feel free to reach out!
+If you have thoughts on computer science or would like to know more about me, feel free to reach out!

 <a href="mailto:1418875140@qq.com"><img src="https://github.com/isPainting/isPainting/raw/main/images/social-mail.svg" height="40" /></a>
 <br />